fisal-ITS/TransVOD_Lite/README.md

 ### Dataset preparation

-1. Please download ILSVRC2015 DET and ILSVRC2015 VID dataset from [here](https://image-net.org/challenges/LSVRC/2015/2015-downloads).
-Then we covert jsons of two datasets by using the [code](https://github.com/open-mmlab/mmtracking/blob/master/tools/convert_datasets/ilsvrc/).
-You can directly download the joint json file [json](https://drive.google.com/drive/folders/1cCXY41IFsLT-P06xlPAGptG7sc-zmGKF?usp=sharing)  of the two datasets that we have already converted.
-After that, we recommend to symlink the path to the datasets to datasets/.
+1. We used our own custom dataset of video footage of a concrete road with cracks.
+Please see the dataset and annotations at the following link: [Concrete Crack Detection Dataset by Fisal](https://drive.google.com/drive/folders/1gqiL-w3RkRptfbp_Sgsrk07jn8gYe1i2?usp=sharing).
 And the path structure should be as follows:

 ```
 code_root/